Step By Step Guide On Options Trading in India 2025: Indicators, Strategies

 When there are more puts than calls, i.e. when the PCR ratio is above 1, then it indicates that more traders/ investors in that option are getting bearish.

-Similarly, when the call volume is higher than put volume making the PCR ratio less than 1, then you have more bullish participants.
+Similarly, when the call volume is higher than the put volume making the PCR ratio less than 1, then you have more bullish traders.

 However, you should not rely solely on the PCR indicator because hedge fund managers often buy put options contracts to hedge their portfolio.
 In such a scenario the PCR ratio will be above 1 indicating a bearish market, which may not be the actual case.